AlexSantopaolo/Implementation-of-Artificial-Pancreas-for-Patients-of-1-Diabetes-Using-Artificial-Neural-Network-/README.md

 a controller and the Insulin - Glucose system was simulated, the ANN was successfully able to maintain normoglycemia.
 In conclusion, ANN is viable for use as an Artificial Pancreas.
 The model can manage in a very good manner the highly non linearity of glucoregolatory system.

+<h3>Implementation Details</h3>

+The code has been written in Matlab.
+The code is available, and can be opened with Matlab software 2018b.